Jyothif/Amazon_products_sentiment_analysis/README.md

 # Amazon_products_sentiment_analysis : Project_OverView

-* This Project consists of **34000 consumer reviews** of Amazon  products I have been implemented  the multinomialNB, Bernouli and Logistic regression Algorithms for this dataset the Logistic Regressiona and MultinomialNB is of same accuracy.
+* This Project consists of **34000 consumer reviews** of Amazon  products I have been implemented  the multinomialNB, Bernouli and Logistic regression Algorithms for this dataset and also found some interesting accuracies of the algorithms

 # Scraping of Data